tdwg/bdq/tg2/_review/docs/terms/bdqtest/qrg_index_by_ie_class.md

-# InformationElement Class Index to the BDQ Tests Quick Reference Guide
+# Information Element Class Index to the BDQ Tests Quick Reference Guide

 Title
 : Terms used in the BDQ Tests Quick Reference Guide

 Part of the [BDQ Tests Quick Reference Guide](index.md)

-## Index of Tests by Class to which InformationElements belong
+## Index of Tests by Class to which Information Elements belong
 ### Record-level

 - [VALIDATION_BASISOFRECORD_NOTEMPTY](index.md#VALIDATION_BASISOFRECORD_NOTEMPTY)